dholbach/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 Similar U/X can be expected for `kubeadm config migrate` and `kubeadm config view`

 The user may extend the default kubeadm config using the `AddonInstallerConfiguration` kind.
 The API details are still being finalized.

+Addons can be provided via plain manifests or kustomize refs for now and Cluster Addons is looking into other solutions to making this straight-forward.

 Usage may look like this:

 ```yaml
 ---